abjur/uncabj/README.md

 5. Preliminary data analysis.
 6. Write Python and R TSE scrapers for case and protocol numbers.
 CHECK
 7. Write Python TSE scrapers for judicial decisions.
 CHECK

+(List is out of date.
+This repository is constantly changing.)